 However, this convenience comes at a cost, particularly regarding data security.

-In this guide, we get into the details of the risks associated with public Wi-Fi networks.
-More importantly, we'll share some insights on how you can effectively mitigate these risks and use public Wi-Fi in relative safety.
+In this guide, we get into the details of public Wi-Fi risks.
+More importantly, we'll share some insights on how you can effectively mitigate these risks and use public Wi-Fi safely.

 Table of Contents